RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 ## Notes

-Note that your arbitrary program and the `USR(x)` jump will remain in place through a RC2014 reset, provided you prevent Basic from initialising the RAM you have loaded.
-Also, you can reload your program to the same location through multiple Warm and HexLoadr restarts, without reprogramming the `USR(x)` jump.
+Note that your arbitrary program and the `USR(x)` jump address setting will remain in place through a RC2014 Cold or Warm RESET, provided you prevent Basic from initialising the RAM locations you have used.
+Also, you can reload your assembly program to the same RAM location through multiple Warm and HexLoadr RESETs, without reprogramming the `USR(x)` jump.

 Any Basic programs loaded will also remain in place during a Warm RESET or HexLoadr RESET.

-This makes loading a new version of your program as easy as 1. `RESET`, 2. `H`, 3. then `cat`.
+This makes loading a new version of your assembly program as easy as 1. `RESET`, 2. `H`, the 3. `cat`.

 # Credits